tigerbeetle/tigerbeetle/src/clients/node/README.md

 not necessarily the same as the order of IDs in the request.
 You can refer to the ID field in the response to distinguish accounts.

-In this example, account `137` exists while account `138` does not.

 ```javascript
 const accounts = await client.lookupAccounts([137n, 138n]);